nodetec/relayrunner/docs/relays/strfry/configuration.md

 - `icon` - URL to your relay's icon, e.g., `"https://example.com/your-relay-icon.png"`.
 It's recommended to be in squared shape.

 - `nips` - List of NIPs supported by the relay.
 The value should be a JSON array, e.g., `"[1,2]"` or an empty string.
-The default value is `""` which shows the NIPs supported by default.
+The default value is `""` which shows the NIPs that are supported by default.